What is the purpose of the program?

 What is the the Marjory Stoneman Douglas High School Public Safety Act?

 Chapter 2018-3, Laws of Florida, is also known as the Marjory Stoneman Douglas High School Public Safety Act.
 The Legislature passed the act following the February 14, 2018, shooting at Marjory Stoneman Douglas High School in the Broward County School District.
 The purpose of the act is to comprehensively address the crisis of gun violence, including but not limited to, gun violence on school campuses.

 What is the Marjory Stoneman Douglas High School Public Safety Commission?

-The Marjory Stoneman Douglas High School Public Safety Commission was formed to specifically analyze information from the Marjory Stoneman Douglas High School shooting and other mass violence incidents in the state of Florida and address recommendations and system improvements.
+The Marjory Stoneman Douglas High School Public Safety Commission was formed during the 2018 legislative session to specifically analyze information from the Marjory Stoneman Douglas High School shooting and other mass violence incidents in the state of Florida and address recommendations and system improvements.
 The commission, which operates within the Florida Department of Law Enforcement, is composed of 16 members.
 The Governor appoints the chair and five members and the President of the Senate and the Speaker of the House of Representatives each appoint five members.
-Section 943.687, Florida Statutes, specifies the minimum duties of the commission and requires the commission to submit an initial report on its findings and recommendations to the Governor, President of the Senate, and the Speaker of the House of Representatives.
-The commission will sunset on July 1, 2023.
+The Commission has many duties related to monitoring the implementation of school safety legislation, such as identifying areas of noncompliance, reviewing school hardening grant expenditures, and investigating any failures in incident responses by law enforcement.
+Section 943.687, Florida Statutes, specifies the commission will sunset on July 1, 2026.